 4. How can activities such as participatory mapping be used as research tools and vehicles for advocacy in reducing disaster risk among diverse marginalised populations?

-Dr Billy Tusker Haworth (they/them or he/him) – Principal investigator and project manager, Humanitarian and Conflict Response Institute (HCRI), University of Manchester
+Dr Billy Tusker Haworth (they/them or he/him) – Principal investigator and project manager, School of Geosciences, University of Sydney